Young people at the memorial service at the "Cap Arcona" memorial at the Tannenberg cemetery in Grevesmühlen, 1974.

 A documentation center with a new exhibition is now being established in Neustadt in Holstein.
 This exhibition will not only provide information about May 3, 1945, and the events leading up to it, but will also focus on the commemoration and remembrance of these events in the decades that followed.

 The exhibition organizers are asking people in the region for their support.
 How was this discussed in families, at school, in clubs, churches, or workplaces—or was it kept silent?
 What did you experience at official commemorative events, and what did that mean to you?
 Have you yourself participated in commemorative and remembrance work, and how important do you consider that to be?
-This also addresses differences between the West (FRG) and the East (GDR) up until 1989.
-The call is directed at people in or from Schleswig-Holstein, Hamburg, and Mecklenburg-Western Pomerania.
+The project also explores differences between West (FRG) and East (GDR) up until 1989.
+We are reaching out to people in or from Schleswig-Holstein, Hamburg, and Mecklenburg-Western Pomerania.

 We are looking for: